CyberFlameGO/svnpython/Doc/library/warnings.rst

    for which the warning is issued.
 (This argument is used to support displaying source for modules found in zipfiles or other non-filesystem import sources).

-   .. versionchanged:: 2.5
-      Added the `module_globals` parameter.

-.. function:: warnpy3k(message[, category[, stacklevel]])

-   Issue a warning related to Python 3.x deprecation.
-Warnings are only shown when Python is started with the -3 option.
-Like :func:`warn` *message* must be a string and *category* a subclass of :exc:`Warning`. :func:`warnpy3k` is using :exc:`DeprecationWarning` as default warning class.

 .. function:: showwarning(message, category, filename, lineno[, file])